ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/about/index.md

 More details in my [CV](/about/Ronik%20Bhaskar%20CV%20Redacted.pdf).

-I am a 0th year CS PhD student at the University of Chicago.
+I am a 0th year PhD student at the University of Chicago.
 I work in the [SAND Lab](https://sandlab.cs.uchicago.edu/index.html) where I'm fortunate to be co-advised by Prof. [Heather Zheng](http://people.cs.uchicago.edu/~htzheng/) and Prof. [Ben Y. Zhao](http://people.cs.uchicago.edu/~ravenben/).
 I am no longer in the terrifying process of applying to CS PhD programs.

 I'm broadly interested in security and privacy with a recent focus on adversarial machine learning.
 If you're a digital artist, or you're interested in generative AI, I recommend checking out [Glaze](https://glaze.cs.uchicago.edu).
 I'm proud to work on this project and hopefully similar ones in the future.